mortar-works/mortar-website/src/site/use-cases/dynamic-information-directories.md

 Hoop’d: a framework for intelligent services
 ---------------------------------------------------------------------------------------------------------------------------------

-Hoop’d is a flexible and modular framework, making it easier and more affordable for you to design accessible services by bringing together siloed departments, building local area networks and identifying users.
-Through customised user interfaces Hoop'd empowers more seamless navigation, self-referral, and self-assessment, enhancing the user experience of your service and helping you to create more engaging and targeted directories and campaigns.
+Hoop’d is a flexible and modular framework, making it easier and more affordable to design and deploy accessible services by bringing together siloed departments, building local area networks and identifying users.
+Through customised user interfaces Hoop'd empowers more seamless directory navigation, with self-referral, and self-assessment tools that enhance user experience to create more engaging and targeted directories and campaigns.

-At the core of Hoop’d is a technical infrastructure capable of providing you with the tailored **web services, algorithms, and APIs** needed to capture, organize, and act on information efficiently.
+At the core of Hoop’d is a technical infrastructure capable of providing you with the tailored **web services, algorithms, and APIs** needed to capture, organize, and serve information efficiently.
 This infrastructure supports the application of intelligence to improve outcomes for your users across a growing range of service domains, from youth services to adult social care, as well as specialised areas such as housing, financial, and digital inclusion.

  <figure>
   <img src="{{ '/static/images/use-cases/dynamicinfoenvironments_02.png' | url }}" />